MrKaszeba19/PapajLang/README.md

 **Examples:**
 - `scan scan +` scans 2 values and adds them
 - `X2 scan +` equivalent of the expression above
-- `X* scan sum` read all values from an input and sums them
+- `X* scan all sum` read all values from an input and sums them
 - `scan 3 rand +` scans a value, generates a random number from a range [0..3] and adds the numbers
+- `"Hello world!" type` puts "string" on the top of the stack
 - `"Hello world!" println` prints "Hello world!"

 *to be extended*